Moraitis School: Student activities

 In addition to sports teams the Moraitis school has a forensics (debating) team that has achieved distinctions in national and international tournaments/competitions.
 In 2011, three out of the eight students selected from all of Greece during the 23rd National Selection Conference of the European Youth Parliament in Athensto represent Greece in three international conferences of the European Youth Parliament were High school students of the Moraitis School.

 School clubs in the Middle School and High School include the UNESCO Club, the Theatre Club, the Comedy Club, the Film Club, the Modern Dance Club, the Science Fiction Club, the Applications of Science Club, the Digital Laboratory Club, the Yoga Club, the Modern Art and Architecture Club, the Music Club, the Musical Band Club, the Photography Club, the Entrepreneurship Club, the Journalism Club, the Environmental Club, the Painting Club, the Photography Club, the Volleyball Club, the Basketball Club, the Soccer Club, the Aerobics Club, the Tennis Club, and the Track and Field Club.
 The yearbook, Efivos (Έφηβος) is produced by students.

 The annual school fair ("Panigiri"). is organised by its high-school students once a year, the Panigiri hosts activities and events in order to raise money for charity.
 The Panigiri is held on the weekend before the Easter break.

 Since 2011 the alumni association of the Moraitis school (SASM) has hosted an annual, two-day alumni fair for charity.

 The school has been taking part in the F1 in Schools competition for 3 years.
 The 2016 team of Moraitis School, Aeolus Racing placed 7th in the 2016 F1 in Schools World Finals, held in Austin, Texas.

 Bullying policy

 The school was the first school in Greece in 1994 to introduce an anti-bullying policy.
-The school today has a unique and comprehensive anti bullying programme.

 Tuition and size

-The tuition ranges from €6500 (nursery school) to €13700 (IB Diploma).
-The school has discounts for siblings.
-The school funds a scholarship program that every year gives the opportunity to very good students from all socioeconomic backgrounds the opportunity to study there.
+For the academic year 2025-2026, the tuition ranges from €7,950 (nursery school) to €14,450 (IB Diploma).
+The school also offers discounts for siblings.

+Moraitis School's own scholarship program provides opportunities each year for academically exceptional students from all socioeconomic backgrounds to attend, ensuring access to high-quality education regardless of financial circumstances.
+Additionally, as part of the Inspired Education group, the school participates in the Nsouli Scholarship Awards, which offer scholarships to children demonstrating outstanding academic performance, as well as exceptional talent in sports or the arts.